LuKks/like-fetch/README.md

   timeout: 5000, // Uses AbortController, signal, etc
   retry: { max: 3 }, // This retry object is passed to like-retry
   validateStatus: 200, // Throw if status is not correct
-  requestType: 'json' // Will automatically do JSON.stringify(body)
+  requestType: 'json', // Will automatically do JSON.stringify(body)
   responseType: 'json' // Will automatically do response.json() })
 ```